AGTHARN/PMMP-Optimizations/README.md

 | [Frequently Asked Questions](https://github.com/AGTHARN/PMMP-Optimizations/blob/main/docs/FAQ.md) | Questions that you may have on this document |

 # 💡 Timings

-**Due to the player count, the findings may be skewed, however if necessary, you can perform your own computations.**
+> ❗ **The `Average Players` shown in the images below are incorrect due to problems on my end.
+If you do think that the results are skewed, if necessary, you may perform your own computations after trying out some of the optimization methods.** The number of players is equivalent to the number of worlds loaded. ❗

 | [Before Modifications](https://timings.pmmp.io/?id=222286) |
 | ----------- |